MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-expanding-the-design-process-for-mixed-reality.md

 *Workshop materials in the Mixed Reality Academy*

 Simple, physical props level the playing field for participants, allowing individuals with different skill sets and backgrounds to contribute ideas and uncover opportunities inherent to mixed reality experiences instead of being locked into the paradigm of 2D thinking.
 While technical prototyping or high-fidelity storyboarding can take a trained 3D developer or artist, a few Styrofoam balls and cardboard can be enough to showcase how a mixed reality interface might unfold in physical space.
-These techniques apply to both mixed reality development with the HoloLens as well as immersive experiences.
+These techniques apply to both mixed reality development with HoloLens as well as immersive experiences.
 For example, a set of plastic connectors might illustrate the size of holograms that appear in a HoloLens experience or as props to act out interactable elements in a virtual world.

 ![Teams working with materials in the Mixed Reality Academy](images/academyWork1000.png)